ValksGodotTools/Template/README.md

 > ```

 > [!CAUTION]
-> Avoid deleting `res://Template` and `res://GodotUtils`, doing so will cause certain features to stop working.
-I have tried my best to move all assets you would need to modify for your game outside of `res://Template` into `res://`.
-If you want to modify the contents of `res://GodotUtils`, please consider creating a pull request on the [repo](https://github.com/ValksGodotTools/GodotUtils) first.
+> Kindly keep the `res://Template` and `res://GodotUtils` directories intact, as their removal might affect certain features.
+I've taken the initiative to move all the assets you'll likely need to adjust for your game from `res://Template` to `res://`.
+If you're interested in modifying `res://GodotUtils`, I encourage you to share your improvements by submitting a pull request to the [repository](https://github.com/ValksGodotTools/GodotUtils).

 ## FAQ
-### Q: Why am I getting errors when I load the project for the first time?
+### Q: I'm encountering errors when I first load the project.
+What should I do?
-A: This could be caused by 2 different reasons:
+A: There are a couple of potential reasons for this:
-  - You forgot to clone this repository with the `--recursive` flag.
-Simply run the command `git submodule update --init --recursive` to fix this.
-I highly recommend installing [GitHub Desktop App](https://github.com/apps/desktop) as it takes cares of things like this for you.
+  - You might have forgotten to clone the repository using the `--recursive` flag.
+To resolve this, simply run `git submodule update --init --recursive`.
+I highly recommend using the [GitHub Desktop App](https://github.com/apps/desktop), as it handles these details for you.
-  - You are trying to run the project without an internet connection.
-The first time you run the project a internet connection is required, after that no internet connection is required.
+  - You're trying to run the project without an internet connection.
+An internet connection is required the first time you run the project; after that, it's not necessary.

-### Q: How do I fix the left hand in all the FPS animations sticking to where the right hand is?
+### Q: The left hand in all the FPS animations is sticking to where the right hand is.
+How can I fix this?
-A: Closing and opening the Godot editor should fix it.
+A: Simply closing and reopening the Godot editor should resolve the issue.

-### Q: Why am I getting errors in the console after switching to `X` genre?
+### Q: I'm encountering errors in the console after switching to the `X` genre.
+What could be the issue?
-A: This could have happened due to 3 different reasons I know of:
+A: Here are a few common reasons and how to fix them:
-  - You forgot to close the Godot editor and re-open it.
+  - Make sure you've closed and reopened the Godot editor after changing genres.
-  - You clicked on "Save Changes" when a popup came up.
-You will need to re-download this repository and start over if this is the case.
+  - If you accidentally clicked "Save Changes" on a popup, you will most likely need to download the repository again and start fresh.
-  - You saved a scene that was deleted by the setup script.
-Simply delete the scene and the errors in the console will go away.
+  - If you saved a scene that the setup script removed, simply delete that scene, and the console errors should clear up.

-### Q: My issue is not listed here.
+### Q: My issue isn't listed here.
+What should I do?
-A: Try searching for your issue in [issues](https://github.com/ValksGodotTools/Template/issues), if no one else has reported this please open up a [new issue](https://github.com/ValksGodotTools/Template/issues/new).
+A: Feel free to search for your issue in the repository's [issues section](https://github.com/ValksGodotTools/Template/issues).
+If it hasn't been reported yet, please open a new issue, and I'll be happy to help you.

 ## Contributing
-> [!IMPORTANT]
-> Please have a quick look at the [Projects Coding Style](https://github.com/Valks-Games/sankari/wiki/Code-Style) and contact me over Discord before contributing.
-My Discord username is `valky5`.

-> [!NOTE]
-> Here are some [good first issues](https://github.com/ValksGodotTools/Template/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to tackle.
+Before you jump into contributing, take a moment to review the [Coding Style Guidelines](https://github.com/Valks-Games/sankari/wiki/Code-Style).
+If you have any questions you can talk to me on Discord, my username is `valky5`.

 ## Credits
-> [!NOTE]
-> For all credit to in-game assets used, see [credits.txt](https://github.com/ValksGodotTools/Template/blob/main/credits.txt).
+For all credit to in-game assets used, see [credits.txt](https://github.com/ValksGodotTools/Template/blob/main/credits.txt).

+Huge thank you to the people in the Godot Cafe Discord for answering all my questions.